jihghong/demo-driven/README.md

 - Drive development through exploratory demo scripts
 - Persist preferred demo directory in `.dddir`
 - Includes `ddnbo`, a tool for checking and fixing notebook outputs to match actual execution
+- Supports user-defined evokers to run additional types of demo scripts beyond .py and .ipynb, such as shell and PowerShell scripts.

 ---